 Structurally deficient means that a bridge requires repair or replacement of a certain component.
 This may include cracked or spalled concrete, the bridge deck, the support structure, or the entire bridge itself.
 If the condition is such that it no longer is able to carry its intended traffic loads it may be weight restricted.
 Being structurally deficient does not imply that the bridge is in danger of collapse or unsafe to the traveling public.
 If a bridge is open then it is considered safe.

-Good, Fair, and Poor Condition
+Good, Fair, Poor Condition Rating

 Good: A range from no problems to some minor deterioration of structural elements.